 What is Hulu and how does it work?

 If you are currently living in the States, you’d be happy to know that Hulu is among the best streaming platforms available.
-If you don’t believe us, trust the numbers instead — as of May 2019, the platform has 28 million subscribers.
+If you don’t believe us, trust the numbers instead — as of May 2019, the platform had 28 million subscribers.
 Hulu also has a vast library of content — it’s estimated that it hosts around 2,500 movies and more than 40,000 episodes from thousands of TV shows.
 Combined with its new addition of Live TV streaming (which we will discuss later in this article), Hulu can be a dream come true for any cord cutter that misses network TV programming.

 Hulu can be a dream come true for any cord cutter that misses network TV programming.

-Hulu subscription plans and price
+Subscription plans and price

 Of course, no streaming service is that tempting without knowing how much it costs.
 The good news is that Hulu is one of the cheaper streaming platforms.
 These are its three currently available subscription plans without add-ons: